-This system constantly adjusts the ignition timing, reducing the amount of HC.
-CO and NOx produced.
+This system constantly adjusts the ignition timing, reducing the amount of HC, CO and NOx produced.

-Exhaust Gas Recirculation (EGR)
+Exhaust Gas Recirculation (EGR) System

-The EGR system takes some of the exhaust gas and routes it back into the intake manifold.
+The Exhaust Gas Recirculation (EGR) system takes some of the exhaust gas and routes it back into the intake manifold.
 Adding exhaust gas to the air/fuel mixture reduces the amount of NOx produced when the fuel is burned.

-Catalytic Converter
+Three Way Catalytic Converter

-The catalytic converter is in the exhaust system.
-Through chemical reactions, it converts HC, CO, and NOx in the engine's exhaust to carbon dioxide (CO2), dinitrogen (N2), and water vapor.
+The three way catalytic converter is in the exhaust system.
+Through chemical reactions, it converts HC, CO, and NOx in the engine's exhaust to carbon dioxide (C02), dinitrogen (N2), and water vapor.